miklevin/MikeLev.in/_posts/2024-11-05-mac-nvim-same-as-nixos-nvim.md

 entry— delighting the clients!
 This was the "settling in" that you have to do after such a long stint not coming into the office and not being on Mac as your primary machine.
 Once again, it's that concept of doing kata during warm-up to (re-)train your muscle memory.
-It's just like being an AI, haha!
+It's just like being an AI, ahaha!
 Hot prompt injection.
 The Kung Fu download.
 Okay, okay...

 Cursor AI earned its place as Screen 2, even on the Mac in day-job context